allevo/seqflow-js/packages/website/src/pages/GetStarted_4configuration.md

 }
 ```

 We defined a configuration object that holds the URL of the quote endpoint.
-We passed this object to the `start` function as the fourth argument.
+As the fourth argument, we passed this object to the `start` function.

 Let's see how we can use this configuration object.
 Replace the `src/Main.tsx` file content with the following: